kreijack/bombrowser/tests/TESTS.md

 Expected results: The file is in a JSON format

 Test description #2
-- Select File->export as csv
+- Select File->export bom
-- Save the file and reopen it in a editor
+- Save the file (with a .csv extension) and reopen it in a editor

 Expected results #2:
-- The file is in a CVS (tab separated fields) format
+- The file is in a CVS (SECOLON separated fields) format

 Passed: [X]